 from their pathway; and a further optional module.
 In addition they will take a Placement preparation module ahead of the Stage 3 Placement module.

-Students take: Arts and Humanities in Contemporary Society; the Placement module; and one module from their pathway in Semester 1.
+Stage 3 Students take: Arts and Humanities in Contemporary Society; the Placement module; and one module from their pathway in Semester 1.
 Semester 2 is spent studying abroad at one of our international university partners.
 Please note that the precise modules offered as options may vary from year to year and may be subject to prerequisites.
+Stage 4 Students take: Incorrigibly Plural; the Dissertation module; and a minimum of one module in their pathway with two further modules either from their pathway or from optional modules.
+The pathway and optional modules will be drawn from the taught modules offered on the relevant MA programme(s) or, where required, relevant modules from the Stage 3 Single Honours pathway subject.

 Please note that the precise modules offered as options may vary from year to year and may be subject to prerequisites.